Niamey: Geography

 Niamey is in the western part of Niger, surrounded by the Tillabéri Region.
-Located between the longitudes 2°03' E and 2°15' E and the latitudes 13°35' S and 13°24' S, it covers an area of 552.27 km2, of which 297.46 km2 is urban, as of 2022.
+Located between the longitudes 2°03' E and 2°15' E and the latitudes 13°35' N and 13°24' N, it covers an area of 552.27 km2, of which 297.46 km2 is urban, as of 2022.
 It is located on the Niger River, mostly on the plateau of the left bank (east side), with a few developments on the alluvial plain of the right bank.
 The city's height above sea level mostly ranges from 190 m to 230 m on the left bank and from 180 m to 185 m on the right bank; the highest point, Trois Sœurs, reaches 250 m.

 The Niger is Niamey's only permanent river.
 Koris (wadis) form temporarily, mostly on the left bank, and have become more common since the 1970s due to human activity.
 The river is fed by koris in the Inner Niger Delta, with the flow in the city mainly coming from three koris on the right bank: Gorouol, Dargol, and Sirba.
 The plateau of Niamey pushes the river's flow to be straight.
 Niamey is downriver from the Sélingué Dam in Mali, which has regulated the river's water level and prevented the city from losing water during droughts.
 A series of sandy islands lies from Niamey upstream to Karma; the largest are Boubon, Kanazi, and Néni Goungou.
 As koris form alluvial fans, the river is prone to flooding.
 Erosion and sedimentary deposits cause high siltation of the river, preventing it from flowing during periods of dryness, which threatens agriculture in Niamey.